FIWARE/tutorials.NGSI-v2/docs/getting-started.md

 <hr class="core"/>

-# Getting Started with NGSI-v2
+# Introduction to NGSI-v2

+> "Begin at the beginning," the King said, very gravely, "and go on till you come to the end: then stop."
+>
+> — Lewis Carroll, Alice in Wonderland

+**NGSI-v2** is a JSON-based interoperability interface for use in individual Smart Systems.
+It is ideal for creating individual applications offering interoperable interfaces for web services or IoT devices.
+It is easier to understand than NGSI-LD and does not require a [JSON-LD `@context`](https://www.w3.org/TR/json-ld11/#the-context).

+---

 ## Architecture

 Our demo application will only make use of one FIWARE component - the [Orion Context Broker](https://fiware-orion.readthedocs.io/en/latest/).
-Usage of the Orion Context Broker (with proper context data flowing through it) is sufficient for an application to qualify as _“Powered by FIWARE”_.
+Usage of the Orion Context Broker is sufficient for an application to qualify as _”Powered by FIWARE”_.

 Currently, the Orion Context Broker relies on open source [MongoDB](https://www.mongodb.com/) technology to keep persistence of the context data it holds.
 Therefore, the architecture will consist of two elements: